SteveTheHead/bifl-New/LAUNCH-STATUS-UPDATE.md

 ---

-🚀 **You're 90% there!
-The site is feature-complete - just need legal pages and you're ready to launch!**
+🚀 **You're 95% there!
+Production build passing, all code working perfectly - just create legal pages and deploy!**